adeloucas/GSoC-Akkadian/README.md

 ###### LICENSE
 ###### README.md
 LICENCE and README.md are both supplied by Github.
-README.md will be actively edited by Andrew Deloucas during the duration of GSoc 2018.
+README.md will be actively edited by Andrew Deloucas during the duration of GSoC 2018.

 ###### Transliteration.txt
 A text file that contains the ATF info for Codex Hammurabi including translation.
 Information can be found in the file.

 ## Updates

-I will be updating weekly the development of this project, labeled as such until final submission, dated week of August 6th:
+I will be updating weekly the development of this project, labeled as such until final submission week:

        _e.g._ \
        n) z - ATF Converter EOW x.ipynb \
        n+1) z - ATF Converter EOW x+1.ipynb \
-       _etc._
+       etc.

 This code will follow the proposal developed by the author, reproduced below: